MELENDEZ RESEARCH GROUP

 Professor Andre Melendez- Principal Investigator

-Andres “Andre” Melendez earned his B. Sc. in Marine Science & Biology at the University of Tampa which was followed by an M. Sc. in Biomedical Sciences at the College of Veterinary Medicine of Virginia Polytechnic Institute and State University where he was indoctrinated into the field of free radical biology.
-He then transitioned to the State University of New York at Albany where he received a Ph.
-D. in molecular biology and evaluated how reactive oxygen species contribute to inflammatory disease processes.
+Andres “Andre” Melendez earned his BS in Marine Science & Biology at the University of Tampa which was followed by an MS in Biomedical Sciences at the College of Veterinary Medicine of Virginia Polytechnic Institute and State University where he was indoctrinated into the field of free radical biology.
+He then transitioned to the State University of New York at Albany where he received a PhD in molecular biology and evaluated how reactive oxygen species contribute to inflammatory disease processes.
 He completed Post-doctoral training at Georgetown University and Albany Medical College where he studied inflammatory processes that accompany oxygen toxicity and post-partum uterine involution, respectively.
 In 1997 he was one of the first recipients of an NCI Mentored Career Development Award to Promote Diversity.
 At Albany Medical College he developed a program directed at understanding the free radical signals that control metastatic disease progression, aging and infectious disease processes and funded by both private and federal funding agencies.
-In 2011, he joined the College of Nanoscale Science & Engineering at the University of Albany, State University of New York as empire innovation professor & associate head of the nanobioscience constellation.
+In 2011, he joined the College of Nanoscale Science & Engineering at the University at Albany, State University of New York as empire innovation professor & associate head of the nanobioscience constellation.
 He continues his work on free radical signaling and in the development of next generation nanoparticle-based therapeutic vehicles for the diagnosis and treatment of degenerative disease.
 He is an associate editor for the bionanoscience section of Experimental Biology & Medicine and serves on the editorial board of Free Radical Biology & Medicine and The FASEB Journal.
 Dr. Melendez has received numerous awards and has served on many review and advisory boards for the government, academic institutions, scientific societies and companies.

 May Y. Lee